 The World Bank estimates that mismanagement of fisheries costs countries $50 billion a year.
 This includes $10 to $24 billion worth of fish that are caught illegally worldwide, depriving communities of income, food and jobs.

-- negotiating to make sure that the European Maritime and Fisheries Fund will include funding to help implement a new CFP
+- making sure that the European Maritime and Fisheries Fund will help implement the new CFP

 - implementing the EU regulation to prevent the import of illegal, unregulated and unreported fish and fish products into the EU